Discovering Dyscalculia | The Podcast

 Discovering Dyscalculia | The Podcast is a resource and support for those with a learning disability in math.
 Author, dyscalculia consultant, and parent Laura M. Jackson, shares engaging interviews, monthly newsletters, and her own personal journey of supporting a child with this little-known learning disability.

-Hello Everyone, November greetings to you.
-This newsletter contains the latest news in dyscalculia awareness, education, and supports.
+This is your monthly newsletter with the latest in dyscalculia awareness, education, and support.

 In this month’s issue: